-These broken reflection packages present truncantions (e.g., Smith and Jol, 1995), displacements, and hyperbolic diffraction events (insets of Fig. 8b1, b2).
-Such a peculiar GPR signature is therefore compatible with coseismic displacement due to Late Quaternary surface faulting events (Fig. 8b).
-Contorted reflections across the main discontinuities frequently show localized strong attenuation of the GPR signal (Fig. 8b).
-The attenuation might be linked to their high dip angle, causing a minor amount of energy to be reflected back to the antenna, but, more likely, due to the presence of conductive fine soils nearby faulted zones (e.g., circle 1 in Fig. 8b).
-These conditions can be linked to different depositional facies across fault zones (McClymont et al., 2010), e.g., including colluvial wedges (Reiss et al., 2003; Bubeck et al., 2015) or deposits deriving from degradation of fault scarps (detailed interpretation within the caption of Fig. 8b).
+These broken reflection packages present truncantions (e.g. Smith and Jol, 1995), displacements, and hyperbolic diffraction events (insets of Fig. 8b1,b2).
+Such peculiar GPR signature is therefore compatible with coseismic displacement due to Late Quaternary surface faulting events (Fig. 8b).
+Contorted reflections across the main discontinuities frequently show localized strong attenuation of GPR signal (Fig. 8b).
+The attenuation might be linked to their high dip-angle, causing a minor amount of energy being reflected back to the antenna, but, more likely, due to the presence of conductive fine soils nearby faulted zones (e.g. circle 1 in Fig. 8b).
+These conditions can be linked to different depositional facies across fault zones (McClymont et al., 2010) e.g. including colluvial wedges (Reiss et al., 2013; Bubeck et al., 2015) or deposits deriving from degradation of fault scarps (detailed interpretation within the caption of Fig. 8b).
 Using all such stratigraphic evidence and geophysical markers of faulting, we have therefore interpreted and classified synthetic (W-dipping, blue) and antithetic (E-dipping, red) normal faulting events (Fig. 8b).
-During the interpretation process, the faults were picked using solid lines (fault sticks); when the presence of geophysical markers of faulting were uncertain, a dashed fault segment was initially added, and then their possible connection among nearby GPR profiles was revised a second time.
+During the interpretation process, the faults were picked using solid lines (fault sticks); when the presence of geophysical markers of faulting were uncertain, a dashed fault segment was initially added and revised a second time their possible connection among nearby GPR profiles.

-The interpreted faults present a dip angle between 65-75° and variable amount of displacement (D), estimated by correlating the position of the top of the carbonate substratum in the footwall and hanging wall blocks (e.g., scheme summarized in the inset of Fig. 8b3).
-Considering the GPR profile of Fig. 8 as representative for the studied VCT sector, D is not exceeding $\sim 1 \text{ m}$ for the W-dipping splays within the Quaternary sediments (~ 0.5 m for the E-dipping splay).
-A displacement D of ~ 1.5 m was derived across the sharp boundary between the Triassic dolostone and the Quaternary deposits (easternmost fault in Fig. 8b), being interpreted as the main fault.
-This clear contact is characterized in all profiles by hyperbolic diffractions (in unmigrated data), variable dip angle, abrupt truncations, and sharp lateral variation of the reflectivity suggesting a wide fault zone (Figs. 3 to 9), controlling the above-mentioned Quaternary splays.
-By interpolating all the fault sticks placed in adjacent profiles, we have created the fault surfaces, which show a good degree of continuity from north to south (Fig. 9).
-For the studied sector of the VCT, we have reconstructed the tridimensional fault network and the geometry of the associated synsedimentary deposits at a metric scale of observation (Fig. 9).
+The interpreted faults present a dip angle between 65-75° and variable amount of displacement (D), estimated by correlating the position of the ten of the cerbancte substratum in the footwall and hancing wall blocks (e.g. scheme correlating the position of the top of the carbonate substratum in the footwall and hanging wall blocks (e.g. scheme summarized in the inset of Fig. 8b3).
+Considering the GPR profile of Fig. 8 as representative for the studied VCT sector, D is not exceeding ~1 m for the W-dipping splays within the Quaternary sediments (~ 0.5 m for the E-dipping splay).
+A displacement D of ~1.5 m was derived across the sharp boundary between the Triassic dolostone and the Quaternary deposits (easternmost fault on Fig. 8b), being interpreted as the main fault.
+This clear contact is characterized in all profiles by hyperbolic diffractions (in unmigrated data), variable dip angle, abrupt truncations, sharp lateral variation of the reflectivity suggesting a wide fault zone (Figs. 3 to 9), controlling the above mentioned Quaternary splays.
+By interpolating all the fault sticks placed in adjacent profiles, we have created the fault surfaces, that show a good degree of continuity from north to south (Fig. 9).
+For the studied sector of the VCT, we have reconstructed the tridimensional fault-network and the geometry of the associated synsedimentary deposits at a metric scale of observation (Fig. 9).

-5 Discussion
+5. Discussion